utk09-NCL/scss-variables-completion/README.md

 ![SCSS Variables Completion Logo](./images/icon.png)

-SCSS Variables Completion is a Visual Studio Code extension that provides intelligent autocompletion for CSS custom properties (CSS variables) in SCSS files.
-Simply define your design tokens in a JSON file, and this extension will offer contextual suggestions based on:
+SCSS Variables Completion is a Visual Studio Code extension that provides intelligent autocompletion for CSS custom properties (CSS variables) in SCSS and CSS files.
+Define your design tokens in a JSON file and let the extension offer contextual suggestions based on:

-- The **CSS property** you’re typing (e.g., only show color variables when typing `color: var(--`).
+- The CSS property you’re typing (e.g., only show color variables when typing color: var(--).
-- **Fuzzy matching** of partial variable names after `var(--`.
+- Fuzzy matching of partial variable names after var(-- (even within empty parentheses).
+- Native colour preview: When a token includes a hex color, a color swatch is shown to the left of the variable name (just like Tailwind CSS IntelliSense).
+- Detailed documentation in the suggestions panel, displaying both the token’s value and description.
-- **Multi-root workspace** capability.
+- Multi-root workspace capability.

-It also supports **multi-root workspaces**—if you have more than one folder in your workspace, it will merge design tokens from each folder’s JSON file.

 ---

 ## Features

-- **Autocompletion**
+- **Autocompletion on Demand**:
-  When you type `var(--` in your `.scss` or `.module.scss` file, the extension suggests matching variables.
+When you type `var(--` (or even `var()`, or `var(--)`) in your `.scss`, `.module.scss`, or `.css` file, the extension shows matching design tokens—even if the parentheses are empty.
+You can also **force suggestions** using `CTRL+SPACE`.

-- **Property-Based Filtering**
+- **Property-Based Filtering**:
-  Suggests only variables that list the current CSS property in `cssAttributesSupported`.
+Only variables that list the current CSS property in `cssAttributesSupported` are suggested.
+For example, when typing color: var(--, only tokens supporting the color property appear.

-- **Simple Fuzzy Matching**
-  Type part of a variable name after `var(--` and see partial matches.
+- **Detailed Documentation**:
+Hovering over a suggestion shows a documentation popup that includes the token’s description and its value (pretty-printed JSON), so you know exactly what the token represents.

-- **Multi-Root Support**
+- **Multi-Root Support**:
-  Loads and merges tokens from each workspace folder.
+The extension loads and merges tokens from each workspace folder.
+If a folder does not have the designated JSON file, the extension will skip it (and log a warning).

-- **Live Reload**
-  Automatically updates completions when the JSON file changes.
-- **Commands**
+- **Commands**:
-  - **Reload Variables** – Manually reload tokens.
+  - SCSS Variables: Reload Variables – Forces the extension to re-read your JSON files and update the suggestions.
-  - **Open Variables File** – Quickly open the JSON file for editing.
+  - SCSS Variables: Open Variables File – Opens the JSON file from the first workspace folder for quick editing.
-  - **Preview All Variables** – View a table of loaded tokens in a WebView panel.
-- **Debug Logging**
+- **Debugging**:
-  An output channel named “SCSS Variables Completion” logs any errors or skipped folders.
+An output channel named "SCSS Variables Completion" logs any errors, JSON parsing issues, or skipped folders.

 ---